raycast/extensions/extensions/http-status-code-lookup/README.md

-# HTTP Status Codes - Raycast Extension
+# HTTP Status Code Lookup - Raycast Extension

 This extension provides a list of HTTP status codes and their descriptions.